naiksaeel/saeel-portfolio/README.md

 - **Clean and responsive UI**: Showcasing professional profile and projects.
 - **Social links**: Connect with Saeel via LinkedIn and GitHub.
 - **Contact section**: Encourages collaboration and knowledge sharing.
-- **Quotes and insights**: Reflect Saeel’s philosophy on technology and development.

 ## Profile Summary